 Maintain the Brine Tank

 To ensure that the brine tank is in good order, be sure to check the salt levels once per month.
 As a general rule, the brine tank should be at least half-full with salt and about 3 inches above the water level.
 Salt bridges, or layers of hardened salt within the brine tank, can form over time and need to be periodically broken to ensure proper water flow.
-They can be broken up by pouring hot water to dissolve it and stirring it with a clean stick.
+They can be broken up by pouring hot water to dissolve them and stirring it with a clean stick.

 Clean the Brine Tank